2014 IASPM-US Annual Conference: UNC-Chapel Hill

 Membership and Conference Registration

-IASPM-US Membership: Before registering for the 2014 IASPM-US conference in Chapel Hill, we encourage each attendee to first become a member of IASPM-US or to renew an existing membership for 2013 (membership in an IASPM branch is required for conference presenters).
+Before registering for the 2014 IASPM-US conference in Chapel Hill, each attendee must first become a member of IASPM-US, or renew an existing membership (membership in an IASPM branch is required for conference attendees, whether or not they are presenting).
 To initiate or renew membership in IASPM-US, please visit Wiley-Blackwell.

 All rates include membership in the US and International chapters of IASPM and a subscription to JPMS.
 Dues are as follows: